Cesarf17/CoverageTesting/Readme.md

 - Put all the non-code files in Branch **main** in a folder "deliverables".
 - Commit the changes before the deadline.

 Note: for the code coverage reports, they must be **HTML** files.
-In addition, two coverage reports must be given: **one for the unit tests** of individual methods and **one for the program-level tests** of the main method
+In addition, two coverage reports must be given: **one for the unit tests** of individual methods and **one for the program-level tests** of the main method.

 <hr>